krzakala/starter-hugo-academic/content/authors/andreM/_index.md

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Engineer
+role: Research Scientist

 # Organizations/Affiliations
 organizations:
-- name:  Microsoft
+- name:  Nvidia
-  url:

 # Short bio (displayed in user profile at end of posts)
 # bio: